-- Out of Home care continues to increase the availability of quality foster homes. - Focus remains on ensuring that sibling groups remain together and separation of sibling groups requires approval of Executive Leadership. - Working with DCF partners to strengthen focus on use of relative placement vs. foster when removal is necessary. - Continue to use and strengthen the Kinship program. - Enhancing training related to Child Placement Agreements. - Exploring engagement of fathers.
+- Out of Home Care continues to increase the availability of quality foster homes. - Focus remains on ensuring that sibling groups remain together and separation of sibling groups requires approval of Executive Leadership. - Working with DCF partners to strengthen focus on use of relative placement vs. foster when removal is necessary. - Continue to use and strengthen the Kinship program. - Enhancing training related to Child Placement Agreements. - Exploring engagement of fathers. - Parental engagement of mothers and fathers and the quality of home visits with each parent.